User Research – The method which never hurt anybody

 Anyhow, there are more methods to use in this phase, but when you think about methods consider that your aim is to have an understanding on the pain points of people.

-During the testing and listening phases your goal is check your design if it works well for the users, and understand how they use it, what problems they face while using your service.
+During the testing and listening phases, your goal is to check your design if it works well for the users, and understand how they use it, what problems they face while using your service.
 These are the phases where usability testing comes in.
 Also check analytics regularly to see what people are doing.
 Talk to your customer service, and if possible talk to your users again, you can also gather relevant info from comments, forums, social media and even from search queries on your site.

 3. Research Plan

 As you see above it’s quite easy to get lost among the different methods.
-To avoid that uncomfortable feeling of not having a gasp on what you are doing a research plan helps.
+To avoid that uncomfortable feeling of not having a grasp on what you are doing, a research plan helps.
 This is a document to which you can always come back and see what you do and what’s happening in a particular project.
 Also very handy to get all participants on the same page, so everyone knows what is happening.
 So planning helps, and a research plan does this.
 In this particular document you describe: